AWS Amplify: Build Apps Fast With This Toolkit From Amazon

 The pricing for the build and deploy features is $0.01.

-AWS Amplify is a technology that helps developers build and deploy applications much faster.
+AWS Amplify is an important technology from Amazon’s ever growing portfoio that helps developers build and deploy applications much faster.
 However, it can be challenging to master as it has a steep learning curve.
 But tools like notifications, APIs that integrate with other Amazon services, and authentications make it worth considering for your next project.